MicroWebStacks/astro-big-doc/README.md

   - pass MD as MDX (workaround, rename .md to .mdx)
   - Enhance headings with Astro component, hover highlight and icons for id slugs
   - add more code formats, e.g. mermaid,...
-- Components : test panzoom with wide svgs that have been max-width adjusetd to the page
-- Open
-  - hardcoded baseUrl on hoisted script import : https://github.com/withastro/astro/issues/5381
-  - SSR Node : how to add baseURL

 # Developer guide
 ## getting started